 The magic of partnership, in all its many expressions, is how it includes the one and the many, the part and the whole, the individual and the collective.
-The word itself combines partner (an individual) and ship, the vessel in which partners co-exist as a unified collective with a common destination.
+The word itself combines partner (an individual) and ship, the vessel in which partners co-exist as a collective with a common destination.

 The need to belong is so deeply embedded in human nature that we have evolved powerful instincts to avoid or resist disconnection, exclusion, and separation.
 We feel intense negative emotions like fear, sadness, anxiety, shame, jealousy, and anger when we perceive our partnership connections to be threatened or uncertain.
-Conversely, healthy partnership generates feelings of love, happiness, inner peace, self-esteem, and gratitude.
+Conversely, healthy partnership generates feelings of love, happiness, inner peace, self-esteem, trust, and gratitude.

-Partnership is Everywhere
+Partnership Is Everywhere